-Note that an independent third party, AGR Petroleum Services, has certified all reserves except for the minor assets Atla and Enoch, representing approximately 0.003% of total 2P reserves.
-Aker BP ASA has a working interest in 49 fields/projects containing reserves, see Table 2.1.
-Of these fields/projects, 24 are in the sub-class "On Production"/Developed, 9 are in the sub-class "Approved for Development"/Undeveloped and 16 are in the sub-class "Justified for Development"/Undeveloped.
+Note that an independent third party, AGR Petroleum Services, has certified all reserves except for the minor assets Atla and Enoch, due to the small size of these fields, representing approximately 0.0003 percent of total 2P reserves.

+Aker BP ASA has a working interest in 54 fields/projects containing reserves, see Table 2.1.
+Of these fields/projects, 26 are in the sub-class "On Production"/Developed, 26 are in the sub-class "Approved for Development"/Undeveloped and 2 are in the sub-class "Justified for Development"/Undeveloped.
 Note that several fields have reserves in more than one reserve sub-class.